The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Minha Casa, Minha Vida (My House, My Life) Federal public housing program established in 2009 and expanded in 2011; has pledged to construct 96,000 units in Rio.
 In August 2011, then-Housing Secretary Jorge Bittar said that Rio had an affordable housing deficit of over 220,000 units.
 Families making under R$ 1,600 per month qualify to own a Minha Casa, Minha Vida apartment in buildings mostly located in the West Zone, over 30 minutes from mass transportation and at least one to two hours from the center of the city; a study by the Federal University of Rio called this the “peripheralization” of the program.
 Milícias have taken over some completed projects, evicting residents.
 Recently constructed units face additional issues of construction quality; flooding occurred in early 2013.

 North Zone This area, which begins in São Cristovão and includes Maracanã stadium, Madureira, the Igreja da Penha, and the favela complexes of Maré and Alemão, contains over a third of the city’s population.
-The North Zone includes parts of the city that have become safer thanks to UPPs—and it is also a transit channel for violence moving northward, as pacification presses traffickers out of the south.
+The North Zone includes parts of the city that had become safer thanks to UPPs—and it is also a transit channel for violence moving northward, as pacification presses traffickers out of the south.

 Olympics Rio won the 2016 Olympic bid with a campaign focused on the goal of social regeneration and the slogan that, with existing and planned infrastructure, “Rio is ready.”
-Its Olympic preparations include “legacy projects” of four Bus Rapid Transit lines, the Morar Carioca favela upgrading program, and the Porto Maravilha port revitalization project.
+Its Olympic preparations include “legacy projects” of four Bus Rapid Transit lines, the Morar Carioca favela upgrading program, cleanup of the Guanabara Bay and the Porto Maravilha port revitalization project.
 It cites London and Barcelona as successful examples of “regeneration games” producing a positive impact, although Rio’s transformation to date doesn’t include the robust public dialogue that characterized preparations in Barcelona.

 Police Part of the difficulty in delivering effective public safety is due to the fact that there are so many different police forces, long at odds with each other.
 These are the state-run forces of the enforcement-oriented Military Police (which includes the BOPE, the UPPs, the Highway Police, and the Tourist Police) and the investigative Civil Police; plus the city’s Municipal Guard and the CET, or traffic police).
 The federal government is responsible for the Forestry Police and the Federal Police, which polices national borders, and in this context, the international drug trade (Beltrame is a career member of the Federal Police).

 Pollution Current environmental issues to watch in Rio include water quality, especially in the Guanabara Bay and the Jacarepaguá lagoons, and air quality in the West Zone, where ThyssenKrupp operates a steel mill complex that residents say has put harmful dust into the air.Pollution monitoring is something that could be addressed by the municipal Operations Center that IBM developed.
+Governor Pezão has stated that Rio won’t meet Olympic vows to clean up Guanabara Bay.

 Port revitalization Rio’s port area is meant to be a showcase for urban development.
 As an Olympic Legacy project, it includes repurposing of old buildings, favela upgrades, favela home removals, and international and local real estate investment.
 A Columbia University low-income housing feasibility study commissioned by the city recommends the conversion of some unused properties—which make up 70 percent of the area—into mixed-income housing units.
 But no plans for this have been announced and housing initiatives have been left to market forces.
-The port area is home to the first favela in the city, Providência, where a cable car line (yet to be inaugurated, as of May 2014) was installed as part of Morar Carioca.
+The port area is home to the first favela in the city, Providência, where a cable car line was installed as part of Morar Carioca.
 This is meant to benefit residents.
 Many of them suspect, however, because of a large number of home removals, that the city in fact means to turn their favela into a key tourist attraction, especially for cruise ship passengers.

 Protests in 2013 and thereafter Millions took to the streets across the country, starting in June, to protest against inadequate urban infrastructure, particularly in the face of spending on World Cup facilities.
 Brazil has two systems for transportation, health, and education– one for the better-off and one for those who cannot afford cars, private health care and private schooling.
 Continuity and impact of the protests, which initially did shake up government officials and politicians, remain to be seen.

 Removals Anywhere from thirty to seventy thousand favela residents will lose their homes due to pre-megaevent infrastructure work, including favela upgrading, in the city.
-Human rights activists have criticized the manner in which most removals are carried out for lacking transparency, dialogue and adequate compensation, especially given Rio’s rising real estate values.
+Human rights activists have criticized the manner in which most removals are carried out for lacking transparency, dialogue and adequate compensation, especially given Rio’s heretofore rising real estate values.
 Favela home removals have generated controversies surrounding land rights.
-An interesting case to watch is Vila Autódromo, where the city is removing residents due to proximity to the future Olympic Park site, although they hold deeds to their homes.
+An emblematic case is Vila Autódromo, where the city is removing residents due to proximity to the future Olympic Park site, although they hold deeds to their homes.

 South Zone A little over a tenth of Rio’s population lives here, but the South Zone draws the most coverage in international and local media.
 It includes Leblon, Ipanema and Copacabana beaches, the first pacified favelas, and the most expensive block of real estate in Latin America.
 Even so, the sewage piped out to the islands in front of Ipanema beach since the 1970s is merely filtered, untreated.